Tinram/RND64/ReadMe.md

 Generate large files (4GB+, non-sparse) and large streams of random data (200GB+) at fast generation rates (~8GB/sec stream output, Linux, Core i3 CPU, `-f` option).

-*What's the point of such large lumps of junk?*
+*What's the point of large lumps of junk?*

-Some uses are: file hashing, integrity tests, benchmarking, and network speed tests.
+Uses can be: file hashing, integrity tests, benchmarking, system stress testing, and network speed tests.

 A few Windows programs exist to create large files, and there are plenty of shell scripts using `dd` etc. I just needed something cross-platform with simple command-line options.